ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/intro.md

 <ConnectionDetails />

+### Establish a connection

+There are two examples shown for connecting to ClickHouse:
+- Connecting to ClickHouse server on localhost
+- Connecting to a ClickHouse Cloud service

-Use a ClickHouse Connect client instance to connect to a ClickHouse server on localhost:
+#### Use a ClickHouse Connect client instance to connect to a ClickHouse server on localhost:

 ```python